NAUbackup/VmBackup/README.md

    SRs can be handled.
  - Backups can be run manually whenever desired, in addition to any scheduled backups.
  - The SR where VDI is located requires sufficient free space to hold a complete snapshot of a VM.
-Snapshots created in the backup process are deleted when the vm-export has completed.
+The temporary snapshots created during the backup process are deleted after the vm-export has completed.
  - Optionally, if pool_db_backup=1 then the pool state backup occurs via the 'xe pool-dump-database' command.
  - Optionally, compression of the vm-export file can be performed in the background